 This technique is frequently used in customer service applications to ensure that support personnel can access the data they need to assist customers while masking sensitive information like credit card numbers or personal identifiers – to maintain privacy and compliance with data protection regulations.

-Statistical data masking
+Statistical masking

 Unstructured data masking